Quarter, Really

 6 min read

 How many quarters is 20 dollars?
 Eighty.
-Still, that's the short answer.
+Also, that's the short answer.
 Four quarters to a dollar, twenty times four, done.

 But you probably didn't click just for the math.
-Which means maybe you're standing at a laundromat change machine with a crumpled twenty and a washer that only takes quarters.
-Maybe you're helping a kid with homework.
-Even so, maybe you're rolling coins for the bank and want to know how many rolls that twenty fills.
+Maybe you're standing at a laundromat change machine with a crumpled twenty and a washer that only takes quarters.
+That said, maybe you're helping a kid with homework.
+Maybe you're rolling coins for the bank and want to know how many rolls that twenty fills.
 Whatever brought you here, the number is simple — the context isn't always.

 What Is a Quarter, Really

 A quarter is 25 cents.
-One-fourth of a dollar.
-Plus, the name says it all.
+The name says it all.
+In real terms, one-fourth of a dollar.
 But the coin in your pocket has more going on than its face value.

 The Specs